openenergymonitor/emontx4/docs/firmware.md

 **Libraries**

-Next install the libraries used by the main firmware, download and place these in your Arduino libraries folder.
+Next install the libraries used by the main firmware, download and place these in your Arduino libraries directory.

+The libraries folder is a folder that must be added to your Arduino Sketchbook directory (location found in Arduino preferences).
+Simply create the folder named libraries in that folder and place the libraries you need, there.

 1\.
 Download EmonLibCM library (avrdb branch)<br>
 [https://github.com/openenergymonitor/EmonLibCM/tree/avrdb](https://github.com/openenergymonitor/EmonLibCM/tree/avrdb)